Microsoft PowerPoint Template (Legacy)

 You will most likely only come across a POT file if you are using PowerPoint 97 through 2003 or working with someone who uses those versions of the software.
 If you use PowerPoint 2007 or later and save your presentation as a template it will be saved in the Open XML format with the .POTX extension.

 POT files come installed with PowerPoint allowing you to create presentations such as school reports, financial quarter summaries, or family photo slide shows from templates with pre-defined formatting and styles.
 You may also create your own custom templates for reproducing presentations specific to your needs.

-How do I open a POT file?
+How to open a POT file

 You can open and edit POT files with Microsoft PowerPoint in Windows and macOS.
 PowerPoint is the best option for opening POT files because it fully supports the formatting of the template.